GergelyToth/ReactTodo/readme.md

 # React Todo App
 This is a Todo application built with React and Redux.
-I have built this for The Compolete React Web App Developer Course.
+I have built this for The Complete React Web App Developer Course.

 Hosted on Heroku: [click here](http://tranquil-ravine-89718.herokuapp.com/)